NoneShen/Poly-document/new_product/integrate_bridge/launch.md

 ### Step 5.
 Test
 There are detailed unit tests in the code repository, which can be tested as needed before the service starts.
 And after the service starts, you need to check the **log for errors**, such as **program panic**, **node connection failure**, etc.
-Additionally you need to pay attention to whether the **monitoring height** of the chain increases normally.
+Additionally, you need to pay attention to whether the **monitoring height** of the chain increases normally.